Domingo Zapata: Career

 In 2002, while Zapata was still working on Wall Street, he began pursuing his hobby of painting.
 It was at this time, one of his paintings of polo horses attracted the attention of contractor Michael Borrico.
 In 2004, Borrico hosted a private art show at his home that contained some of Zapata's paintings.
 Businessman George Soros attended that event and later purchased Zapata's Blue Horse in 2005.

 In 2011, Haute Living magazine commissioned Zapata to do the cover art for 24 issues of the magazine.
 In 2010, he created a 35-by-15-foot mural for the Wynwood Walls in Miami.
 Also that year, Polaroids of Lohan that he took and then painted over were sold to a British collector for $100,000 USD.
 The work is a part of his series Ten, for which Kim Kardashian, Sofía Vergara, and Michelle Rodriguez have also modeled.
 In 2013, 30 of his works were displayed for the Venice Biennale at the Palazzo da Mula.
 Many of the paintings exhibited were part of Zapata's Mona Lisa series, a collection of pieces featuring Leonardo da Vinci's Mona Lisa in various "disguises."
 In July 2014, Zapata's painting of the crucifixion of Jesus was put on display at the Palma Cathedral.

 In 2015, he entered into a licensing agreement with clothing company Alice + Olivia, and collaborated with the footwear brand Superga.
 Zapata's Superga shoe collection featured 11 styles based on his original paintings.

+Later that year, Domingo began to channel his energies into charity work with children and education.
+This initiative began with a TEDxSyracuse talk discussing the healing powers of art.

 In 2016, Zapata announced that he had sold a novel to Gallery Books, an imprint of Simon & Schuster.
 The semi-autobiographical novel, The Beautiful Dream of Life, was published in July 2017.
+The novel has been adapted into a film that is in pre-production at this time for filming in 2027.

 In February 2017, Zapata unveiled a clothing collection at New York Fashion Week based on his artwork.
 He also organized other shows at New York Fashion Week and Los Angeles Fashion Week in 2018.
 The New York Post described Zapata as the "new Andy Warhol, with starlets begging for a sitting."
 His collaboration with Alice + Olivia and the CFDA, A + O X DOMINGO ZAPATA, furthered the fusion between his art and fashion.